THE CONCUSSION GUIDE

 Convulsions or seizures

-It is incredibly important that if you witness a head injury, you do not try and attempt to gauge an individual’s injury.
-The injured person should always seek care from a medical professional.
+If you witness a head injury, do not try to evaluate it yourself.
+Always seek care from a medical professional.

 05